the episode

 John McLarty: On where it needed to tilt and coming up the stairs.

-Kimberly Faith: Well, like a laser.
-Yeah.
-Like a laser.
+Kimberly Faith: Like a laser.
 If you had the power of the laser and it was diffused, it wouldn’t be nearly as powerful as when it’s focused.
 And so, yeah, humility never weakens us.
+It just channels God’s power through us.

 John McLarty: I think it’s being constantly aware that it’s God’s strength through us.
 Anything good that happens, there is none good but God.
 And we can be good through the born again nature that God’s given us.
-Right.
-Right.

-And it’s that continual realization of that.
+John McLarty: And it’s that continual realization of that.

 Kimberly Faith: So, I think that’s a real key to receiving this gift of humility.

 Kimberly Faith: Yeah.
-Well, what’s interesting is you know, when we are humble to the greatness that God allows us to live in doesn’t become ours anymore.
+Well, what’s interesting is you know, when we are humble to the greatness that God gives, that allows us to live in, it doesn’t become ours anymore.
 Therefore, we don’t have to defend it.
 So, it keeps us from clinging to our personal rights.
 We don’t have to bring up our rights.
+We don’t have to defend our image.
+We don’t have to demand vindication.
+And so therefore, a humble believer can endure injustice without bitterness, not because we’re powerless, but because our strength is restrained for God’s purposes.

 John McLarty: And it magnifies the glory of God.
-Right.
-Even It points to him.

-That’s right.
-To give him credit.
-That’s right.
-To him.
+John McLarty: To give him credit.

-Kimberly Faith: Well, Paul said I think it was Paul that wrote, whether you drink or eat or whatsoever you do, do all for the glory of God.
-Right?
-And so what humility does is position us to do that because you know, and what a relief when you know, one of the ways that humility manifests itself in my life and I again, this is just it’s always a blessing when it happens, and it’s and I want it to be less rare.
+Kimberly Faith: Well, Paul said, I think it was Paul that wrote, whether you drink or eat or whatsoever you do, do all for the glory of God, right?
+And so what humility does is position us to do that because you know, and what a relief when you know, one of the ways that humility manifests itself in my life and I again, this is just it’s always a blessing when it happens, and I want it to be less rare.
 I want it to be more common.
-But when I have an issue in my office that comes up that I don’t know how to handle it, and it’s a crisis.
+But when I have an issue in my office that comes up that I don’t know how to handle, it’s a crisis.
+And I can say, God, wait a minute.
+This is your law practice.
+You have to figure this out.
+In the meantime, you just tell me what to do right now.

-John McLarty: So it gives you a pace.
-Yes.
-You can rest in that.
+John McLarty: You can rest in that.

 Kimberly Faith: Yes.
 But the road to getting there is not a one off.
 It is a constant praying that God will keep us in a thankful state of mind also is kind of that dual effect.
 It also keeps us in a humble state of mind.